yescallop/aoc/README.md

 }
 ```

-Running this solution against a puzzle input of `100` bytes and `10` lines, the program would print the following:
+Running this solution against an input of `100` bytes and `10` lines, the program would print the following:

 ```text
 (year, day) = (2077, 1)